 Immediately after college Noel considered a longtime dream – to be the first ever athlete to play in the NBA, NFL and MLB…and to successfully colonize Mars in the offseason.
-But lacking training, funding and any semblance of natural ability, he did what most people would do upon graduation – start a business with no experience, plan or relevant degrees.
-After eight years running Tutor Corps and the non-profit, Tutor Corps Foundation, Noel sold his company to begin a new adventure.
-He moved to a place known for its open roads, intellectual vigor, and Southern hospitality (Los Angeles) to pursue screenwriting, improv and coaching - industries known for their near guaranteed financial security.
-Over the years, he has learned the ways of the natives--gaining their trust and infiltrating their ranks by pretending to avoid gluten, do yoga and meditate.
+But lacking training, funding and any semblance of natural ability, he started a business.
+After eight years running Tutor Corps and the non-profit, Tutor Corps Foundation, Noel sold his company to begin a new adventure in Los Angeles.
 He has written three feature length comedy scripts and performs weekly on the improv team Consenting Adults.
-He also work as an executive trainer (leading improv based workshops at UCLA Anderson, Stanford Alumni, Coppola Wines, Ceders-Sinai, etc) and as a coach, helping people in business, finance and life. www.noelrosencranz.com
+He also works as an Executive Trainer (leading improv-based workshops at UCLA Anderson, Stanford Alumni, Coppola Wines, Ceders-Sinai, etc.) and Coach - helping people in business, finance and life. www.noelrosencranz.com

 kyle dean ('09)